Success is where preparation and opportunity meet.

 For CAN “C” equipped vehicles, check MODE $09, In-Use Monitor Performance Tracking (IUMPT), to see the frequency with which each readiness flag runs.
 This information might be found on some 2007 model-year vehicles with ISO 9141 and J1850 protocols.
 IUMPT can provide valuable information about the success rate for setting each readiness flag.

-The word Numerator identifies the Completions.
+The word "Numerator" identifies the Completions.
 It represents the actual monitoring events where the OEM enable criteria ran long enough that a malfunctioning component or system would have been detected.
-Regardless, if the readiness flag Passes or Fails, the Numerator will be incremented.
+Regardless of whether the readiness flag passes or Fails, the Numerator will be incremented.
 The Numerator alone does not indicate the chances of completing a readiness flag or flags.

 The word Denominator identifies the Conditions.
 It represents the number of times the manufacturer has met the CARB criteria and been charged with a trip.
 Meeting CARB criteria establishes a charged trip against the manufacturer.
 Understand that the Denominator is a measure of vehicle driving activity; it is not a measure of actual monitoring opportunities.
 The Denominator alone does not indicate the chances of completing a readiness flag or flags.